co-inform/claim-cred-api/README.md

  * credibility predictions for input statements by comparing them to claims/statements in a database of fact-checked and news articles from both credible and non-credible publishers.

-For more information, check the `claim-cred-swagger.yaml` file.
+For more information, check the `claim-cred-swagger.yaml` file or the [generated API doc](https://co-inform.github.io/claim-cred-api/)

 #